 View from the Window at Le Gras (1827) by Nicéphore Niépce.
 The original plate is on the left and the colorized, reoriented enhancement is on the right; Jonnychiwa, CC BY-SA 4.0, via Wikimedia Commons

-Niépce traveled to the UK at the end of 1827.
-He showed Francis Bauer, a botanical illustrator, this as well as numerous other examples of his work.
-The remainder were contact-exposed replicas of the original pieces of art; it was the lone instance of a camera photograph.
+Niépce traveled to the UK at the end of 1827 and introduced his process to Francis Bauer, a botanical illustrator, to whom he showed numerous other examples of his work.
+The remainder were contact-exposed replicas of the original pieces of art, which became the sole instance of a camera-produced photograph.

-Bauer urged him to speak to the Royal Society about his “heliography” method.
+Bauer urged Niépce to speak to the Royal Society about his heliography method.

 Paysage avec figures (1825) by Nicéphore Niépce, heliograph on zinc; Daderot, Public domain, via Wikimedia Commons

-The Royal Society rejected a paper that Niépce had written and submitted because Niépce refused to divulge any specifics in it, in violation of a rule that forbade presentations regarding unrevealed secret procedures.
+The Royal Society rejected a paper that Niépce submitted because he refused to divulge any specifics in it, which violated a rule that forbade presentations regarding unrevealed and secret procedures.
 Niépce delivered Bauer his paper and the samples before departing for France.
 A stroke caused Niépce’s abrupt death in 1833.

 Bauer fought for Niépce’s claim to be recognized as the first inventor of a method for creating irreversible images after the groundbreaking photographic methods of Henry Fox Talbot and Louis Daguerre were made public in January 1839.

 The specimens were ultimately displayed before the Royal Society on the 9th of March 1839.
 After Bauer’s passing in 1840, they were owned by a number of people and occasionally shown as historical oddities.
-The final public performance of View from the Window at Le Gras occurred in 1905, after which it was forgotten for close to 50 years.
+The final public performance of View from the Window at Le Gras occurred in 1905, after which it was forgotten for the next 50 years.

 View from the Window at Le Gras (1827) by Nicéphore Niépce on display at the the Harry Ransom Center; Daderot, Public domain, via Wikimedia Commons